mashablair/arcade-game/README.md

 Click [here](https://mashablair.github.io/arcade-game/) to open the game.

-Use the arrow keys (up, down, left, right) to move the player across the board.
-Reaching the water is a win, colliding with a bug is a lose.
+Use the arrow keys to move the player across the board.
+To win you need to reach water, but avoid colliding with the bugs.

 ##Here is how the game should look like: